loffa/in-songlist/README.md

 ## Contributing (songs)

 This section describes how to add to, or edit the songlist.
 All songs are stored in markdown (`.md`) files following a specific format so they can be read by the builder.
 Song's filenames should begin with an unique ID (0-4095) and optionally (but recomended) something to identify the song separated by `_`.
-Generally the identifier will be based on the title of the song, e.g. 'Moder Kista' is `0_Moder_Kista.md`.
+Generally the identifier will be based on the title of the song, e.g. "Moder Kista" is `0_Moder_Kista.md`.
+Read more here for the process of how to [add a new song](#creating) and [modifying an existing song](#modifying).

 ### Format